 The definitions and categories of the CBAs and ESAs are defined in Table 2.3.
-The distribution of these areas in relation to Umgeni Water's existing and recommended infrastructure (Volumes 2 - 6 and 10) and the KZN WTPs is shown in Figure 2.17.
+The distribution of these areas in relation to Umgeni Water's existing and recommended infrastructure (Volumes 2 - 10) and the KZN WTPs is shown in Figure 2.18.

-KZN Biodiversity Plan Area Purpose of this Area Critical Biodiversity Areas: Irreplaceable "Areas considered critical for meeting biodiversity targets and thresholds, and which are required to ensure the persistence of viable populations of species and the functionality of ecosystems".
+KZNI Die diversity Diene Arres Durrage of this Area KZN Biodiversity Plan Area Purpose of this Area Critical Biodiversity Areas: "Areas considered critical for meeting biodiversity targets and Irreplaceable thresholds, and which are required to ensure the persistence of viable populations of species and the functionality of ecosystems".
 Critical Biodiversity Areas: Optimal "Areas that represent an optimised solution to meet the required biodiversity conservation targets while avoiding high cost areas as much as possible (Category driven primarily by process, but is informed by expert input)".
 Ecological Support Areas "Functional but not necessarily entirely natural terrestrial or aquatic areas that are required to ensure the persistence and maintenance of biodiversity patterns and ecological processes within the Critical Biodiversity Areas.
 The area also contributes significantly to the maintenance of Ecosystem Services ".
-Ecological Support Areas: Species Specific "Terrestrial modified areas that provide a critical support function to a threatened or protected species, for example agricultural land or dams associated with nesting/roosting sites".
+Ecological Support Areas: Species "Terrestrial modified areas that provide a critical support Specific function to a threatened or protected species, for example agricultural land or dams associated with nesting/roosting sites".

-Table 2.3 Definitions of key KZN Biodiversity Plan terms (EKZNW 2016: 25).
+Table 2.3 Definitions of key KZN Biodiversity Plan terms (EKZNW 2016: 25). -- ----------- --

-It is shown in Figure 2.17 that some of Umgeni Water's existing infrastructure and recommended infrastructure are located within CBAs and ESAs.
-Similarly, it is shown in Figure 2.18 that some of Umgeni Water's existing infrastructure and recommended infrastructure are located on high-value agricultural land i.e. land the KZN Department of Agriculture and Rural Development (DARD) have identified as "Category A: Irreplaceable" and "Category B: Threatened".
+It is shown in Figure 2.18 that some of Umgeni Water's existing infrastructure and recommended infrastructure are located within CBAs and ESAs.
+Similarly, it is shown in Figure 2.19 that some of Umgeni Water's existing infrastructure and recommended infrastructure are located on high-value agricultural land i.e. land the KZN Department of Agriculture and Rural Development (DARD) have identified as "Category A: Irreplaceable" and "Category B: Threatened".

 KZN DARD undertook a study in 2012 categorising all agricultural land within KZN.
-This study

-(Figure 2.18) is important for food security as it shows the most high-value agricultural land as well as those areas in which the land has been completely transformed.
-It is shown in Figure 2.18 that most of the transformed land is within Msunduzi WSA and eThekwini WSA.
+This study (Figure 2.19) is important for food security as it shows the most high-value agricultural land as well as those areas in which the land has been completely transformed.
+It is shown in Figure 2.19 that most of the transformed land is within Msunduzi WSA and eThekwini WSA.
 It is also shown that the most high-value agricultural land i.e. the agricultural land that is "Category A - Irreplaceable" is predominantly located in uMgungundlovu WSA with large areas in Harry Gwala WSA, along the "shadow corridor" in iLembe WSA and along the Drakensberg in uThukela WSA.

-Conventionally the provision of bulk infrastructure acts as a catalyst in transforming land into "urban" areas.
+Conventionally, the provision of bulk infrastructure acts as a catalyst in transforming land into "urban" areas.
 This means that when Umgeni Water receives requests for the provision of bulk potable water in areas that are categorised as CBAs and ESAs in terms of biodiversity value or "Irreplaceable" in terms of agricultural value, Umgeni Water will need to work in close consultation with the EKZNW and/or KZN DARD to determine the most appropriate form of infrastructure provision.

-Figure 2.17 KZN Biodiversity Plan Critical Biodiversity Areas and Ecological Supports Areas (EKZNW 2016; KZN DoT 2017; MDB 2016; Umgeni Water 2020; WR2012).
+Figure 2.18 KZN Biodiversity Plan Critical Biodiversity Areas and Ecological Supports Areas (EKZNW 2016; KZN DoT 2021; MDB 2018; Umgeni Water 2021; WR2012).

-Figure 2.18 Agricultural land categories (KZN DARD 2015; KZN DoT 2017; MDB 2016; Umgeni Water 2020; WR2012).
+Figure 2.19 Agricultural land categories (KZN DARD 2015; KZN DoT 2021; MDB 2018; Umgeni Water 2021; WR2012).